JimCodified/12factor/05_build_ship_run.md

 * create a new image based on the build
 * define a Compose file

-We'll go for the second option and define a docker-compose file where the MONGO_URL will be set with the value of the execution environment
+We'll go for the second option and define a docker-compose file where the DB_HOST and PORT will be set with the value of the execution environment

 ```yaml
 version: "3"